byui-cit/wdd131/src/prove/mission-statement-1.md

 			After verifying that your page updated, submit the URL to your page in Ilearn.
 The URL will look something like this:
 			<kbd>https://githubusername.github.io/wdd130/mission</kbd>.
 Make
-			sure to replace "githubusername" with YOUR actual github username :)
+			sure to replace "githubusername" with <strong>your</strong> actual github username 🙂
 		</p>
 <!-- END STEP -->
 </li>